seecr/autotest/README.rst

 - ``test.diff2(a, b)`` -- an Autotest ``prrint`` + ``difflib`` based diff for ``Plain Old Data`` (POD) objects.
 - ``test.prrint(a)`` -- a pretty printer for POD objects.
 Use instead of Pythons ``pprint()``.

+Diffs is included in the default root tester.

 Async
 -----

 Hook ``asyncer.py`` supports ``asyncio`` tests defined with ``async def``.
-Async tests can contain other async tests, however due to limitations in Python (being that async is partially a syntax feature and not fully dynamic) this causes nested async tests to be executed in a separate event loop in a separate thread.
+Async tests can contain other async tests, however due to limitations in Python (being that async is partially a syntax feature and not fully dynamic) this forces nested async tests to be executed in a separate event loop in a separate thread.

 The option ``timeout=<time in s>`` specifies the maximum amount in seconds a test can run.
 After that an ``TimeoutError`` is raised.

 The option ``slow_callback_duration=<time in s>`` specifies the time after which ``asyncio`` begins to emit warnings about tests running too long.

+Async is included in the default root tester.

 Wildcards
 ---------

 Hook ``wildcard.py`` introduces the attribute ``test.any`` which can be used in structured data comparisons as a wildcard.
-Its matching can optionally be limited using a function as parameter.
+Its matching can optionally be limited using a function as argument.
 It is nice to combine this with the operator hook:

 .. code:: python

-  test.eq([4, test.any,           8], [4, -3, 42])               # succeeds
+  test.eq([4, test.any,           42], [4, -3, 42])               # succeeds
-  test.ne([4, test.any(test.pos), 8], [4, -3, 42])               # fails
+  test.ne([4, test.any(test.pos), 42], [4, -3, 42])               # fails

+Wildcards is included in the default root tester.

 Levels